FrancescoMariottini/ground_based_solar_irradiance/pv_module_source_py/README.md

-Just template from previous to update
+# Quality assessement of ground-based irradiance measurement for PV

-'# Quality assessement of ground-based irradiance measurement for PV Procedures to assess and improve irradiance measurement quality for photovoltaic system are explored in this project.
+Procedures to assess and improve irradiance measurement quality for photovoltaic system are explored in this project.
 The analysis outcome will be used to review and finalise the PhD thesis.